superhero-match/superhero-delete/README.md

 Superhero Match is an open source dating app.

 ## superhero-delete
-This micro-service is responsible for deleting account functionality.
+This micro-service is responsible for deleting user account functionality.

 ## Becoming Contributor
 If you want to become contributor, please send email to this address - `superheromatch@gmail.com`.